spolsley/webforum_to_nodebb/README.md

 - My sample scripts were written for Invision's *IP.Board* forum software, circa 2005.
 Forums powered by any other platform will very likely require changing the parsing scripts `html_to_files.py` and `files_to_fields.py`.
 I expect the `Mongo`[^1] class in `Mongo.py` will work in any case because it deals more with NodeBB's schema.
 It may take some experimenting with your HTML source, but as long as you can parse out *user*, *post*, and *topic* info, you should be ok.
 - Images are not preserved.
 It would be possible to add this feature, but I was working with a forum that blocked almost everything except text, so it was not a priority to me.
 - Any non-public information is lost.
 Private messages, user profile settings, and a myriad of other things cannot be accessed.
-- These scripts are *very* messy, well the below the quality I try to maintain when releasing source files.
-They've been thrown together for my particular problem, and I thought others might something useful.
-Beyond that, it doesn't seem worth the effort to clean and potentially re-write large portions.

 Basically, these scripts may be able to help you save part of an existing forum, but they will require modification for specific tasks and a lot of data will still be lost without the original database.